cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-openstack.md

 **Description:** A relationship for connecting a server to a port. *Note*: This relationship has no operations associated with it; The server will use this relationship to automatically connect to the port upon server creation.

+## cloudify.openstack.port_connected_to_subnet

+**Description:** A relationship for connecting a port to a subnet.
+This is useful when a network has multiple subnets, and a port should belong to a specific subnet on that network.
+The port will then receive some IP from that given subnet.

+Note that when using this relationship in combination with the port type's property `fixed_ip`, the IP given should be on the CIDR of the subnet connected to the port.

+*Note*: This relationship has no operations associated with it; The port will use this relationship to automatically connect to the subnet upon port creation.

+## cloudify.openstack.port_connected_to_floating_ip

+**Description:** A relationship for associating a floating ip with a port.
+If that port is later connected to a server, the server will be accessible via the floating IP.

+**Mapped Operations:**

+  * `cloudify.interfaces.relationship_lifecycle.establish`: associates the floating IP with the port.
+  * `cloudify.interfaces.relationship_lifecycle.unlink`: disassociates the floating IP from the port.

 # Types' Common Behaviors